What is FutureVets?

 Will this All Access Veterinary Program help a student get into college and/or veterinary school?

-FutureVets is designed to give high-achieving youth an opportunity to see, touch, and feel veterinary medicine in a way they never imagined possible at this point in their lives.
+FutureVets is designed to give passionate and driven high school students an opportunity right now to see, touch, and feel veterinary medicine in a way they never imagined possible at this point in their lives.

 This program is designed to motivate and inspire students to work harder and with greater focus and dedication.
 It will give them a newfound confidence.
 This will allow them to mold themselves into stronger candidates for admission to any college or veterinary school.